Nosto/wiki-docs/README.md

 Second, make sure that you have a Nosto account and if not, sign up on Nosto home page or contact Nosto sales.

-Every Nosto account has a unique identifier known as accountID, which is required in the implementation.
-If you know that you have an account, but don’t know your accountID, log-in to your Nosto admin panel and learn where you can find it!
+Every Nosto account has a unique identifier known as `accountID`, which is required in the implementation.
+If you know that you have an account, but don’t know your `accountID`, log-in to your Nosto admin panel and learn where you can find it!

 Third, if you first implement Nosto on a local device or on a development environment, bookmark this article about implementing Nosto on a test environment for later reading.
 No need to jump there yet, as it is also featured as the last article in this series.